Top 5 AR-15 Tactical Accessories

 There are versions available with storage compartments, versions for people with larger or smaller hands and versions that change the entire grip angle.

-This is an area where you can truly customize the gun to you as an individual.
 It might not sound that exciting to simply change the grip, but once you do it, you'll see it as anything but a simplistic change.

 A grip change will make your AR feel like a whole new gun, and if that doesn't make you excited about shooting, nothing will.